-Phoenix, Arizona: Mystery CastleBoyce Luther Gulley started building the 5-story castle out of junk in 1930, in secret, as a gift to his daughter Mary Lou.
-She conducted tours until her death Nov.
-3, 2010; the Mystery Castle Historical Foundation continues.
+Phoenix, Arizona: Mystery CastleBoyce Luther Gulley built a five-story castle out of junk from 1930-1945, in secret, as a gift to his daughter Mary Lou.
+She moved in after he died, and conducted tours until her death on November 3, 2010; the Mystery Castle Historical Foundation continues.

 - I-10 exit 155.
 East on Baseline Rd for 5.5 miles.
 Turn south onto 7th St. for 1.5 miles.
 At the end of the street, turn left onto Mineral Rd to get to the Castle.
 Golf courses and gated communities are being built up to the edge of the Mystery Castle desert property.

 - Oct.-June Th-Su 11-4 (Call to verify)

 This attraction has become a business and the admission charge has doubled.
 What once may have been interesting has now become a tourist rip-off.
 I was less than pleased with this tour.[G. Clouse, 03/04/2012]

 I'm sad to report that Mary Lou Gulley passed away on Nov 3, 2010.
 It sounds like a foundation is going to continue to make the Castle available for tours.
 I'm just glad that my family was lucky enough back in the day, to have Mary Lou as our guide as we visited her home/castle.[Paul Williams, 12/21/2010]